cyclejs/react/readme.md

   <summary><strong>Isolate event selection in a scope</strong> (click here)</summary>
   <p>

-This library supports isolation with `@cycle/isolate`, so that you can prevent components from `select`ing into each other even if they use the same string selector.
+This library supports isolation with `@cycle/isolate`, so that you can prevent components from `select`ing into each other even if they use the same string `sel`.
 Selectors just need to be unique within an isolation scope.

 ```js
 import xs from 'xstream'